thegreekdirectory/listings/SUPABASE.md

 **Language:** SQL | **Volatility:** STABLE | **Security:** DEFINER | **search_path:** `public`

 Checks if the calling auth user owns a specific listing by `owner_user_id`. ⚠️ Callable by `anon` — see Security Advisors.
+Note: `business_owners.owner_user_id` is currently unpopulated for all rows; this function always returns false for non-admin callers.

 ```sql
 CREATE OR REPLACE FUNCTION public.analytics_is_listing_owner(target_listing_id uuid)